jixer/agent-patterns/README.md

 │
 ├── docs/              # Overall documentation (not specific patterns) │   ├── templates/     # Documentation templates
-│   │   └── patern.md  # General purpose template to create pattern docs
+│   │   └── pattern.md # General-purpose template to create pattern docs
 │   └── ...
 │
 └── patterns/          # Root directory where all patterns are documented